ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 git add .
 ```

 It's like packing your bags before a trip—only the items you pack will make it to the destination.
-This step is crucial for understanding Git CLI and its role in version control.

 ---